ACT OF GOD INSURANCE CLAIMS IN TEXAS

 However, in Houston, we understand that certain events are unavoidable.
 Hurricane Harvey and Hurricane Laura caused a combined $137 billion in damages.
 In the next few sections, we discuss how your homeowner’s insurance policy might deal with act of God insurance.

-The main complication of Act of God clause in insurance claims comes from your specific plan and provider.
+The main complication of the Act of God clause in insurance claims comes from your specific plan and provider.

 Most companies equate acts of god with natural disasters, but they always take into consideration the root cause of your damages.